Moesif/moesif-browser-js/README.md

 #### persistence, string, optional, default localStorage

-allowed values: `localStorage`, `cookie`, `none`.
+Allowed values: `localStorage`, `cookie`, `none`.

-If set to none, nothing will be saved.
+If set to `none`, nothing will be persisted.
 But be careful use this, because if each time browser is reloaded, it will be as if on a brand new device.
-If set to localStorage, but localStorage is not supported, it will fallback to cookie.
+If set to `localStorage`, but localStorage is not supported, it will fallback to cookie.

 If persistence is `cookie`, following additional options can be set.